 Blood Cancer Symptoms and Diagnosis

-Each type of blood cancer is different, but they can share some common symptoms and signs.
+While each type of blood cancer is different, they can share some common symptoms and signs.

-Some people may not have any symptoms until the disease is advanced.
-Or, sometimes the symptoms may be mistaken for a severe cold or flu.
+Some people with blood cancer may not have any symptoms until the disease has advanced.
+Or they may also mistake the symptoms for a severe cold or flu.

 Some common blood cancer symptoms include:

 - Swollen, painless lymph nodes in the neck, armpits, or groin.
 Possible cause is a build-up of abnormal white blood cells in your lymph glands.

 Blood Cancer Diagnosis and Staging

-Your UPMC Hillman Cancer Center care team will conduct tests to classify the type and stage of your blood cancer.
+Your blood cancer care team will conduct tests to classify the type and stage of your blood cancer.

 Tests and procedures to diagnose blood cancers may include: